 The exhibition, conceived by guest curator Natalie Wilson, Curator of Australian & Pacific Art at the Art Gallery of New South Wales, will be the first exhibition to focus solely on this aspect of one of Australia’s most recognised and well-loved painters, renowned for his sensitive portraits of Australian cultural icons, as well as internationally respected dignitaries and political figures.

 Through an extraordinary group of around 100 drawings, paintings, watercolours, and photographs from private and public collections – including the Art Gallery of New South Wales, National Gallery of Australia, Newcastle Art Gallery and Lake Macquarie Art Gallery – the exhibition will explore the artist’s engagement with the landscapes and people he encountered on his journeys.
-The exhibition will also include New Guinean works that directly relate to Dobell’s images of life in the Territory, most significantly, a magnificent flute stopper from the Lower Sepik owned by Dobell and now in a private collection.
-The exhibition will be accompanied by a catalogue Painter in Paradise: William Dobell in New Guinea.
-2015 is also Papua New Guinea’s 40th anniversary of independence from Australia.
+The exhibition included New Guinean works that directly relate to Dobell’s images of life in the Territory, most significantly, a magnificent flute stopper from the Lower Sepik owned by Dobell and now in a private collection.

 Catalogue Painter in Paradise: William Dobell in New Guinea $25